List of ambassadors of the United States to Vietnam

-The United States ambassador to Vietnam (Đại sứ Hoa Kỳ tại Việt Nam or formally Đại sứ đặc mệnh toàn quyền Hợp chúng quốc Hoa Kỳ tại Việt Nam) is the chief American diplomat to the Socialist Republic of Vietnam.
+The United States ambassador to Vietnam (Đại sứ Hoa Kỳ tại Việt Nam), formally the Ambassador Extraordinary and Plenipotentiary of the United States of America to the Socialist Republic of Vietnam (Đại sứ đặc mệnh toàn quyền Hợp chúng quốc Hoa Kỳ tại Việt Nam), is the chief American diplomat to the Socialist Republic of Vietnam.
 After the First Indochina War and the defeat of the French domination over Vietnam, the country was split into North and South Vietnam (the Republic of Vietnam) at the Geneva Conference of 1954.
 The United States did not recognize North Vietnam and thus had no diplomatic relations with the country.
 After the reunification of Vietnam in 1976, there followed a period of 20 years in which the United States had no diplomatic relations with Vietnam.

 The U.S. opened a Liaison Office in Hanoi on January 28, 1995.
 Diplomatic relations were established July 11, 1995, and the embassy in Hanoi was established with L. Desaix Anderson as chargé d’affaires ad interim.